maester365/maester/website/docs/monitoring/github.md

 ---
-sidebar_label: Azure DevOps
+sidebar_label: GitHub Actions
 sidebar_position: 2
-title: Azure DevOps
+title: GitHub Actions
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import GraphPermissions from '../sections/permissions.md';

-# <IIcon icon="vscode-icons:file-type-azurepipelines" height="48" /> Configure Maester in Azure DevOps
+# <IIcon icon="mdi:github" height="48" /> Configure Maester in GitHub

-This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests using Azure DevOps Pipelines.
+This guide will walk you through setting up Maester in GitHub and automate the running of tests using GitHub Actions.

-## Why Azure DevOps?
+## Why GitHub?

-Azure DevOps is a great way to automate the daily running of Maester tests.
+GitHub Actions is a great way to automate the daily running of Maester tests.
 You can use Azure DevOps to run Maester tests on a schedule, such as daily, and view the results in the Azure DevOps interface.

 Azure DevOps comes with a [free tier](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/) that includes 1,800 minutes of Maester test runs per month (unlimited hours if you use a self-hosted agent).